-Of the seven exceptional works offered in Aboriginal Art (14 March, London), six are from the same collection of Indigenous Australian artworks acquired by Swiss collector, Stefano Spaccapietra.
+Of the seven exceptional works offered in Aboriginal Art (13 December 2019, New York), six are from the same collection of Indigenous Australian artworks acquired by Swiss collector, Stefano Spaccapietra.
 After viewing Kngwarreye’s work in France in the early 1990s, Spaccapietra sought her finest examples and, in the time that followed, collected the six works offered in this sale.
-These range from Ndorkwa- Wild Plum, through to the large scale masterwork Kame- Summer Awelye II and culminate in the rare, late, gestural and linear painting Kame Awelye.
+These range from the large scale masterwork Summer Celebration and to the gestural canvas, Untitled (Anooralya Yam).

 Her involvement in the Utopia Women’s Batik Group marked the beginning of her incredible foray into two-dimensional work.
 In 1988, already in her 80s, Emily painted her first canvas Emu Woman which instantly attracted enormous attention and, almost overnight, she became nationally and internationally recognised.